 In April 2005, we completed our 2005 Portfolio Sale pursuant to which we sold our interests in a portfolio of 27 properties for net proceeds of approximately \$756.8 million, realizing a gain of approximately \$189.5 million, and distributed approximately \$748.5 million to our stockholders as a special dividend.
 This disposition took advantage of a strong market for commercial real estate when the properties were well positioned for sale.
-As a result of the 2005 Portfolio Sale, we repositioned our portfolio in terms of geographical exposure (by exiting 12 smaller markets), improved our credit profile (by selling buildings with lower than our average tenant credit) and, we believe, improved the quality of our portfolio (by selling buildings with lower than our average tenant credit) and, we believe at a provide the true of the broader portfolio.
+As a result of the 2005 Portfolio Sale, we repositioned our portfolio in terms of geographical exposure (by exiting 12 smaller markets), improved our credit profile (by selling buildings with lower than our average tenant credit) and, we believe, improved the quality of our portfolio (by selling buildings with lower than our average building quality), all without negatively impacting our overall targeted return on equity for the broader portfolio.
 We have subsequently sold 13 additional properties in single-property transactions for gross proceeds of \$237.1 million, realizing a gain of approximately \$63.0 million, which served many of the same objectives as our 2005 Portfolio Sale.

 On April 16, 2007, pursuant to a merger agreement, we acquired Piedmont Office Management, LLC and Piedmont Government Services, LLC from Wells Real Estate Funds, Inc., which we refer to herein collectively with its affiliates as "our former advisor", for an aggregate of 6,504,550 shares of our common stock (the "Internalization").
 From the commencement of our operations in 1998 until the Internalization, our former advisor performed our day-to-day operations, including investment analysis, acquisitions, dispositions, financings, development, due diligence, portfolio management, asset management, property management and certain administrative services, such as financial, tax and regulatory compliance reporting.
 We currently contract with our former advisor for certain services relating to investor relations and transfer agent services.
-We expect to terminate the contract relating to investor relations of this offering.
+We expect to terminate the contract relating to investor relations and transfer agent services within six months following the completion of this offering.
 In addition, included in our ordinary course of business property management arrangements, we have a limited number of management arrangements with our former advisor, under which we provide and receive property management services.

 We are structured as an umbrella partnership real estate investment trust ("UPREIT"), which means that we own most of our properties through our operating partnership and its subsidiaries.
 We are the sole general partner of our operating partnership and indirectly own all of its limited partner interests.
 As an UPREIT, we may be able to acquire properties on more attractive terms from sellers who may be able to defer tax obligations by contributing properties to our operating partnership in exchange for interests in the partnership ("OP Units"), which will be redeemable for cash or shares of our common stock.
-As a result, we believe that having our Class A common stock listed on the (the "") will make our OP Units more attractive to tax-sensitive sellers.
+As a result, we believe that having our Class A common stock listed on the New York Stock Exchange (the "NYSE") will make our OP Units more attractive to tax-sensitive sellers.

 Prior to this offering, we maintained a share redemption program to provide interim liquidity for our stockholders until a secondary market developed for shares of our common stock.
-As of October 31, 2009, we had repurchased an aggregate of approximately 39.9 million shares of our common stock pursuant to this program for aggregate consideration of approximately \$975.2 million.
-Our share redemption program is currently suspended, and will terminate upon the listing of our Class A common stock on the in connection with this offering.
+As of December 31, 2009, we had repurchased an aggregate of approximately 37.8 million shares of our common stock pursuant to this program for aggregate consideration of approximately \$978.1 million.
+Our share redemption program is currently suspended, and will terminate upon the listing of our Class A common stock on the NYSE in connection with this offering.